 Another great tool is setting time limits and rewards.
 Allow yourself a manageable amount of time to get through a specific task and stick to it, even if it means turning off your phone for a little while.
 When you reach your goal, make sure you reward yourself with a break or the rest of the night off.

 One of the great things about studying online is that you can be in the quiet and comfort of your own home.
 You can crunch numbers in your pyjamas, if it takes your fancy.
 But you still need to be careful with keeping your personal and work lives separate.
 That doesn’t mean you need to set up a cubicle in the middle of your bedroom – but it does mean you should set out a specific space that you can use to power through your studies.

 This could be a hammock in the backyard, a secluded corner at the local library, or an entire room where you know you won’t be disturbed.
 Just make sure you have a specific space where you can enter into ‘work mode’.

 It might not seem like it’s super important, but setting yourself up with the best technology makes a world of difference, particularly in the motivation department.
 Imagine coming home from work and trying to push yourself to study with a computer that’s older and internet that’s slower than what you just left at the office.
 It certainly doesn’t make things easier on those days when you’re not feeling as disciplined.

 Like anything worthwhile, studying online has its challenges.
-But being able to complete a graduate diploma in accounting while still working is incredibly advantageous, as well as extremely rewarding.
+But being able to complete an MBA in accounting while still working is incredibly advantageous, as well as extremely rewarding.

-Find out more about our online Graduate Diploma in Accounting or speak to one of our friendly Student Enrolment Advisors today on 1300 589 882.
+Find out more about our online MBA (Accounting) or speak to one of our friendly Student Enrolment Advisors today on 1300 589 882.